theclinician/ddp-connector/README.md

 select('Todos').all.where().sort({
   createdAt: -1,
 })
-// return a map id -> object rathen than a list select('Todos').all.where().byId()
+// return a map id -> object rather than a list select('Todos').all.where().byId()
 // transform documents before returing the result select('Todos').all.where().map('title')